openpixel/rise/docs/usage.rst

 .. code-block:: bash

-   $ rise ... --varFile vars.hcl --varFile vars2.hcl
+   $ rise ... --vars vars.hcl --vars vars2.hcl

 The value of `i` would be `10`.